 If your home is very dry, then look at getting a humidifier to help put some moisture back into your cat’s environment.
 This can help to eliminate cat dandruff and aid in maintaining their body temperature.

-Your cat’s dandruff might not be related to their health at all.
+Your cat’s dandruff might not be related to its health at all.
 Talk to your vet to make sure your cat isn’t being plagued by some unwelcome intruders that are causing her skin issues.
-Pest activity and debris can sometimes be mistaken for dandruff.
+Pest activity and debris can sometimes be mistaken for cat dandruff.

 Fleas and ticks are the most common pests, and the easiest to spot.
 Talk to your vet to help identify pest activity at the earliest signs.
 Other pests you should talk to your vet about include lice and mites.
 The good news is you can easily protect your pets from most of these pests with products like Bayer Advantage II.

-One of the more disturbing and icky pests that is commonly mistaken for dandruff is called Cheyletiella Mites.
+One of the more disturbing and icky pests that are commonly mistaken for cat dandruff is called Cheyletiella Mites.
 They are commonly referred to as walking dandruff.
 They are larger than typical mites and tend to cause lots of flaky skin.
-They move around on the surface of your cat’s skin, which gives the skin flakes the appearance of movement.
-Hence the nickname.
+They move around on the surface of your cat’s skin, which gives the skin flakes the appearance of movement - hence the nickname.

-It’s important to regular check your cat for signs of infestation.
-Routine grooming and regular vet check-ups can help you catch problems early and treat them quickly.
+It’s important to regularly check your cat for signs of infestation.
+Routine cat grooming and regular vet check-ups can help you catch problems early and treat them quickly.
 Be preventative when it comes to pests.
-Some flea and tick treatments can help to deter infestations year round.
+Some flea control products and tick treatments can help to deter infestations year-round.

-There are a lot of reasons your cat might have dandruff, but with the right treatment, you should be able to get back your cat’s beautiful, luxurious coat.
+There are a lot of reasons for cat dandruff, but with the right treatment, you should be able to get back your cat’s beautiful, luxurious coat.
 Just remember:

 - Cats need more liquid in their diet than you think.
-Get creative and fine more ways to moisten up her food.
+Get creative and find more ways to moisten up cat food.

 - Stick to natural foods with real ingredients.
 They offer the most usable nutrients to support your cat’s skin and coat.